randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

 # What is it like to be a Programmer?<a id="sec-12" name="sec-12"></a>

+-   expect to spend lots of time googling and reading webpages
     -   alway backup your code
         -   ABC: Always Be Commiting.
 Use version control (github for example)
     -   Use branches
         -   bookmark working code, keep experimental code off the main branch
     -   nothing ever works the first time
     -   every line of code is an opportunity for a bug
         -   off by one errors ( < vs <= )
     -   study other peoples code
     -   copy from the best
     -   learning how to debug
         -   ask for help
         -   explain your problem to someone (or rubber duck)
     -   typing skills are important

 # Basic Physics<a id="sec-13" name="sec-13"></a>